theodickson/socomote/README.md

 1. If using FLIRC or similar, map the keys on your remote according to the command table below.
 2. Connect your device to the same network as your Sonos system.
 3. `pip3 install socomote`
-4. `python -m socomote` - The first run, if it detects no socomote config, will copy the example config to `~/socomote/config.yaml`
+4. `python3 -m socomote` - The first run, if it detects no socomote config, will copy the example config to `~/socomote/config.yaml`
 4. Edit the config to describe your system.
 The example file is fully documented, so just open it up and edit away.

 If installing on a raspberry-pi like device that will be used solely for socomote, you may want to configure it so that the application starts automatically on startup.

-I've done this by setting the raspberry pi to boot to the CLI, and adding `python -m socomote` to the end of my `~/.bashrc`.
+I've done this by setting the raspberry pi to boot to the CLI, and adding `python3 -m socomote` to the end of my `~/.bashrc`.

 Additionally I have aliased `000` to `sudo shutdown now` so I can shut down the raspberry pi with